cocos-creator/creator-api-docs-2.x/en/classes/Director.md

   - [`getWinSizeInPixels`](#getwinsizeinpixels) Returns the size of the OpenGL view in pixels.<br/>
 It takes into account any possible rotation (device orientation) of the window.<br/>
 On Mac winSize and winSizeInPixels return the same value.
+(The pixel here refers to the resource resolution.
+If you want to get the physics resolution of device, you need to use cc.view.getFrameSize())
   - [`getVisibleSize`](#getvisiblesize) Returns the visible size of the running scene.
   - [`getVisibleOrigin`](#getvisibleorigin) Returns the visible origin of the running scene.
   - [`pause`](#pause) Pause the director's ticker, only involve the game logic execution.